yfndev/ybudget/README.md

 > Open-source budget management for German associations.

 YBudget helps German (non-profit) associations manage their budgets when Excel gets too complicated.
-Built by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar) as a [CODE University](https://code.berlin/) Capstone project.
+It was built by [Joël Heil Escobar](https://www.linkedin.com/in/joel-heil-escobar) as a [CODE University](https://code.berlin/) Capstone project.
 The initial idea came when [Young Founders Network e.V.](https://youngfounders.network) needed such a solution.

 **The problem?**
 Most budget tools are too expensive or too complex for associations.
 Excel is flexible but keeping track of all expenses is plenty of work.

 **Our solution?**
-Simple, affordable, intuitive, and open-source.
+Simple, affordable, intuitive, and open-source budget and reimbursement tracking.

 ## Features